Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 • What does your existing professional photography look like?
 If your firm has a consistent background across leadership headshots, match it.
 Inconsistency reads as off.

 • What are you wearing?
 Background should contrast with wardrobe enough to define the silhouette.
-Pre-session wardrobe consultation handles this — see headshot wardrobe guide.
+Pre-session wardrobe consultation handles this — see what to wear for a professional headshot.

 At Photography Shark, the background choice is part of the consultation.
 The studio has white seamless, multiple gray and charcoal seamless options, navy, and a brick wall available.
 Most sessions cover 2-3 background options across the wardrobe changes.